ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 	determines what a paid search result shows.
 - An organic search advert is only charged when there is a click.
 - Use Search Console.
 A Crawl Report reports if pages can be crawled.
-	An Index Report lets you know if pages are accessible.
+	An Index Report reports if pages are accessible.

 ## 6. Get Discovered With Search
 - Long tail keywords are less popular keywords.
 It is easier to